KKGK

 KKGK (1340 kHz) is a commercial AM radio radio station in Las Vegas, Nevada, United States, serving the Las Vegas area.
 Owned by Lotus Communications, its studios and offices are located on West Flamingo Road in the unincorporated community of Spring Valley in Clark County.
 The transmitter is located off North Martin Luther King Boulevard in North Las Vegas.
 KKGK airs a sports radio format, mostly carrying the Fox Sports Radio Network.
 The syndicated "Dan Patrick Show" is heard on weekday mornings.

-Programming is also heard on FM translator 98.9 K255CT in Henderson, Nevada.
+Programming is also heard on FM translator 94.7 K234BS, which is licensed to Las Vegas, Nevada, and transmits from facilities at the top of The Strat on the Las Vegas Strip.